|Three different Dynamat products are

 scissors and stays stuck, really,

 really well.
-I have used some
+I've used some

 inexpensive alternatives before and